NEW POSITIONS AVAILABLE (2020/2021)!!

 Location: Konstanz, Germany

 Our working language is English and consequently applicants must be fluent in this language; no knowledge of German is required.
-This appointment is for one year initially, with the possibility of renewal based on satisfactory performance.
+All of our appointments are for one year initially, with the possibility of renewal up to 5 years for Postdoctoral positions and 4 years for PhD positions based on satisfactory performance.
 Salary is competitive and commensurate with experience, and benefits are included.

 The University of Konstanz and the Max Planck Society are committed to increasing the number of individuals with disabilities in their workforce and therefore we encourage applications from such qualified individuals.
 Furthermore, we seek to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.
 We offer extensive support to help researchers balance professional and home life, including assistance with childcare and support of the elderly, and flexibility in how employees arrange working hours.
 For details see http://www.mpg.de/equal_opportunities.